SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 ## Create an empty Custom format

 The creation of an empty Custom format is the first step to develop your own Intake.
 After that, you will be able to create an Intake and start to send your logs.
-No event will be parsed but you will be able to check the evolution of your parser while you are developping it.
+No event will be parsed but you will see the evolution of your parser while you are developping it.

 First of all, go to `Intakes`, `+ INTAKE` and select `Custom format` :

 1. Write the name of your Intake
 2. Give a description of your Intake
 3. Select a module.
 A module is a taxonomy in relation with your format which will help you to develop your parser.
-For instance, if you develop a custom format for a product of Fortinet, you will take the Fortinet module.
+For instance, if you develop a custom format for a Fortinet product, you will choose the Fortinet module.
 If your module does not exist, just write the name of your module (name of the application or compagny if they have different products) and click on `Create`
 4. Select the data sources associated to your events.
 You can have severals ones.
-It will be use when you want to deploy rules since they are linked to data sources.
+Data sources can be use when you want to deploy rules.
 5. Click on `Save`

 ![SEKOIA.IO Custom format creation](../assets/operation_center/custom_format/create_custom_format.png){: style="max-width:100%"}